 There can be thousands of probiotic species that fall into one of the genera above.
 You’ll typically see probiotics named in the following format: [Genus] [Species].
 For example, Lactobacillus acidophilus, Bifidobacterium animalis, Lactobacillus rhamnosus, and Bifidobacterium longum are all different species of probiotics.

-Within a species, there may be many different strains.
+Within a species, there may be many different probiotic strains.
 These are often designated by a strain ID such as Lactobacillus rhamnosus HN001 where “HN001” identifies the strain.
 Depending on the strain, each probiotic species can have varying benefits or impacts on the human body.

 What Foods Contain Probiotics?